brianlinUM/youtube-timestamps/README.md

 Vue component tests and end-to-end tests are planned.

-## Current Progress
+## Version History
 See `changelog.md` for additional details, and `Plans.md` for ideas.
-- **v0.1.0**: released April 3rd, 2021.
-This version focuses on basic functionality rather than UI / Aesthetics.
-- **v0.1.1**: released April 4th, 2021.
-Fixes a content script issue.
-- **v0.2.0**: released April 11th, 2021.
-Improves UI and supports custom labels for timestamps.
-- **v0.2.1**: released May 6th, 2021.
-Fixes issue when adding timestamp if content script is not loaded.
-- **v1.0.0**: released August 31st, 2021.
-First release on chrome store.
-Added various UX improvements, including search filter, success confirmation popup, and ordering of video list by title.
-Changed extension name to "YouTube Time Labels".
 - **v1.1.0**: released March 29th, 2024.
 Many new features, including ability to search by label, and import/export data.
 UX improvements such as displaying currently playing video first, and moving delete all button somewhere safer.
 Various bug fixes.
 Also added ESLint.
+- **v1.0.0**: released August 31st, 2021.
+First release on chrome store.
+Added various UX improvements, including search filter, success confirmation popup, and ordering of video list by title.
+Changed extension name to "YouTube Time Labels".
+- **v0.2.1**: released May 6th, 2021.
+Fixes issue when adding timestamp if content script is not loaded.
+- **v0.2.0**: released April 11th, 2021.
+Improves UI and supports custom labels for timestamps.
+- **v0.1.1**: released April 4th, 2021.
+Fixes a content script issue.
+- **v0.1.0**: released April 3rd, 2021.
+This version focuses on basic functionality rather than UI / Aesthetics.